-Prerequisite: There are two types of prerequisites.
-The first is a course or equivalent preparation that must be completed before enrolling in another course.
+Prerequisite : There are two types of prerequisites.

-The second is a course or equivalent preparation that may be taken before or concurrently with another course.
+- 1. A course or equivalent preparation that must be completed before enrolling in another course. - 2.
+A course or equivalent preparation that may be taken before or concurrently with another course.
 A student's enrollment in a course with a prerequisite is blocked until the requirements of the prerequisite are satisfied.